Society Hill in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 39° 56.82′ N, 75° 8.866′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Society Hill.
-Marker is on South 4th Street south of Walnut Street (County Road 3006), on the left when traveling south.
+It is on South 4th Street south of Walnut Street (County Road 3006), on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 316 Walnut St, Philadelphia PA 19106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Todd House (within shouting distance of this marker); The Philadelphia Contributionship (within shouting distance of this marker); Old St. Joseph's Roman Catholic Church (within shouting distance of this marker); James Madison 4th President lived here (within shouting distance of this marker); 18th Century Garden (within shouting distance of this marker); Old St. Joseph's National Shrine (within shouting distance of this marker); A Working-Class House in the Capital City (within shouting distance of this marker); Old St. Joseph's (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Todd House (within shouting distance of this marker); The Philadelphia Contributionship (within shouting distance of this marker); Old St. Joseph's Roman Catholic Church (within shouting distance of this marker); James Madison 4th President lived here (within shouting distance of this marker); 18th Century Garden (within shouting distance of this marker); Old St. Joseph's National Shrine (within shouting distance of this marker); A Working-Class House in the Capital City (within shouting distance of this marker); Old St. Joseph's (within shouting distance of this marker).
 Touch for a list and map of all markers in Philadelphia.

-Photographed By Devry Becker Jones (CC0), January 13, 2023
+Photographed by Devry Becker Jones (CC0), January 13, 2023

 Credits.
 This page was last revised on February 2, 2023.
 It was originally submitted on January 15, 2023, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 80 times since then and 10 times this year.
+This page has been viewed 265 times since then and 12 times this year.
 Photos: 1, 2. submitted on January 15, 2023, by Devry Becker Jones of Washington, District of Columbia.